bionode/bionode-watermill-tutorial/README.md

 * ### Join

-**Join** is an operator that lets you run a sequence of tasks in a given order.
+**Join** is an operator that lets you run a number of tasks in a given order.
 For instance if we are interested in creating a file and writing to it in two different instances.
 But let's first define a new task so we can perform it after the task that we called `simpleTask`: